Kaixhin/dockerfiles/cuda-torch/cuda_v6.5/README.md

 For more information on CUDA on Docker, see the [repo readme](https://github.com/Kaixhin/dockerfiles#cuda).

 To use Jupyter/iTorch open up the appropriate port.
 For example, use `docker run -it -p 8888:8888 <nvidia_devices> kaixhin/cuda-torch`.
-Then run `jupyter notebook --ip="*" --no-browser` to open a notebook on `localhost:8888`.
+Then run `jupyter notebook --ip="0.0.0.0" --no-browser` to open a notebook on `localhost:8888`.

 Citation
 --------